Approve applications in Configuration Manager

 Onboard the site to Azure services for Cloud Management.

 Go to the Azure portal as a user with Global Admin permissions.
-Go to Azure Active Directory, and select App registrations.
+Go to Microsoft Entra ID, and select App registrations.

 Select the application that you created for Configuration Manager Cloud Management integration.